 Guardianship is a legal process.
 An attorney can assist you in obtaining it.

 Georgia Department of Community Health, Nursing Home Program: The program regulates nursing homes in the state of Georgia.2 Peachtree Street NW

 Georgia Rules and Regulations for Nursing Homes: Chapter 111-8-56 contains all regulations by which that nursing homes in Georgia must abide.

-Balams Law Group represents clients throughout Fulton, DeKalb, Gwinnett, Cobb and Clayton Counties.
+The Balams Firm represents clients throughout Fulton, DeKalb, Gwinnett, Cobb and Clayton Counties.